5 Best Chinese Films of All Time

 As we already know, watching movies is a very good way to learn a foreign language.
+Language input is important to advance Chinese language studies.
 Chinese cinema & TV offers excellent listening practice and can also really help with reading if you use Chinese subtitles too.

-That said, Chinese movies are also worth watching for purely entertainment purposes.
+That said, Chinese films are also worth watching for purely entertainment purposes.
 Luckily for us, Ollie Guest of ChineseMusings.com has compiled the following list of must-see Chinese films.
 Enjoy!

 There aren’t many well-known Mainland Chinese films in the West.
 That’s a shame – there are lots of great Chinese films, so it seems like we’re missing out.
 People who are learning Mandarin are missing out in particular: They’re putting all that effort into learning Chinese, but don’t get to experience this important part of China’s culture.

 So in this post, I thought I’d look at the 5 best Chinese films, according to IMDB.
-You can find all of them with English subtitles (and I’ve written the English titles here).
+You can find all of them with English subtitles.
 So if you see one that looks interesting, give it a try and stand out from the norm!

 This 2008 film is a biopic of the Chinese martial artist of the same name.
 Ip was a master of Wing Chun, a martial art, and taught Bruce Lee among others.
 This film focuses on his choices (as well as fights!) during the Japanese invasion of China.